Alpha (2025 film): Release

-Neon bought North American distribution rights at the Marché du Film of the 2024 Cannes Film Festival, after previously distributing Ducournau's previous film Titane (2021).
-The film competed for the Palme d'Or at the 2025 Cannes Film Festival, where it had its world premiere on 19 May 2025.
-The film will be distributed by Mubi in Latin America and India, and Curzon Film in the United Kingdom and Ireland.
-It was also showcased at the 53rd Norwegian International Film Festival in Main Programme section on 16 August 2025.

-The film opened the 58th Sitges Film Festival on 9 October 2025.

-It will compete in Stockholm Competition of the 2025 Stockholm International Film Festival on November 13, 2025.
+In May 2024, Neon acquired North American distribution rights to Alpha at the Marché du Film, having distributed Ducournau's previous film Titane (2021).
+The film competed for the Palme d'Or at the 2025 Cannes Film Festival, where it had its world premiere on 19 May.
+It was also showcased at the 53rd Norwegian International Film Festival in Main Programme section on 16 August.
+The film opened the 58th Sitges Film Festival on 9 October.
+It competed for a Bronze Horse Best Film award at the 2025 Stockholm International Film Festival on 13 November.

+It was theatrically released in France by Diaphana Distribution on 20 August 2025, and in Belgium by O'Brother Distribution on 3 September.
+It was released in the United States and Canada by Neon on 27 March 2026.
+It will be distributed by Mubi in Latin America and India, and Curzon Film in the United Kingdom and Ireland.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 25 critics, indicating "mixed or average" reviews.

 David Ehrlich of Indiewire called the film "dismal" and Ducournau's "first unambiguous misfire," and Peter Bradshaw of The Guardian wrote in a one-star review that "the madly, bafflingly overwrought and humourless storytelling can’t overcome the fact that everything [in the film] is frankly unpersuasive and tedious."
 However, in a more positive review, Radhika Seth of Vogue stated that the film "feels destined to become a cult classic," and praised the performances of Boros, Farahani, and Rahim.
-M. Sellers Johnson of Offscreen offers that Ducournau's film "instills love as an ethos of memory and mourning," but will "undoubtedly divide fans of her previous ventures."
-He continues that "Durcournau propels the canon of cinema du corps, to not only provocate corporeal intensities and curiosities of the living but to honor the deceased and the love that reverberates, even after our bodies crumble and float on into the ether."